Arxian/arxian.github.io/_posts/04-03-23-meta-sample.md

 Jay says: "Fatigue Lyonar is a deck focused on making it to super late game through removal recursion [copying spells] and healing.
 They often don't even run some of the best/tempo heavy cards such as Silverguard Knight, instead running Alcuin [Loremaster] and Aerial Rift/Keeper of the Vale for more Martyrdom recursion/heal recursion."

 Fatigue usually lacks a specific win condition, instead relying on the opponent simply running out of threats before you run out of ways to remove them.
-Because you play fewer cards per turn, you draw fewer cards overall, making you less likely to deck out.
 As game length goes to infinity, Arclyte Regalia gains infinite value as your opponent becomes unable to remove it.

-Fatigue list attributed to Solafid, but I'm not sure:
+Fatigue list attributed to Solafid, but I'm not sure: (Update: It is Solafid's, thanks Blatm!)
 [![Solafid's Fatigue Lyonar](https://decklyst.vercel.app/i/%5BSolafid%20Fatigue%5DMTo2MCwzOjIwNDA0LDM6MjA0MTgsMzo2MiwzOjExMjIyLDM6MTEyNDUsMzoyMDQwNSwzOjIwNDA5LDM6MTExNzksMzoxMTE4MSwzOjExMjU5LDM6MzAxMDMsMzoxMTE3MSwzOjIwNDEz.png)](https://decklyst.vercel.app/decks/rU2)
 (Note: Fatigue lists have a lot of flexibility outside of the core spell recursion elements, as they don't rely on any specific other synergies.)